Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Simulation experiments

-The results are given in Table~\ref{tab:results_overall}, showing the fraction of rejections of the individual tests for the given models.
-We observe that the \cite{SchlatherEtal2004} test of independence between points and marks (P-M test) is slightly liberal under the null hypothesis (models M1, M2, M3 and M7).
+We observe that the \cite{SchlatherEtal2004} test of independence between points and marks (P-M test) is slightly liberal under the null hypothesis (models M1, M2, M3, and M7).
 This is caused by the small bias in the estimation of the mark field parameters, which is caused by the fact that the mark field is sampled not in a uniformly chosen set of locations but in the points of a clustered point process.
 This is similar to the effect of the clustered sampling design reported by \cite{Diggle2010}.

 The test from \cite{Guan2006} is slightly conservative under the null hypothesis, which can be attributed to the relatively small mean number of observed points in the simulated datasets and the test being asymptotic.
-Under alternative hypotheses, the test has power comparable to the \cite{SchlatherEtal2004} test.
+Under alternative hypotheses, the test has power comparable to that of the \cite{SchlatherEtal2004} test.